deanmalmgren/flo/CONTRIBUTING.md

 ### A few words on code organization

-Many of the modules in the `workflow` python package have pretty self-evident roles (*e.g.*, `workflow.colors` provides convenience functions for color output).
+Many of the modules in the `flo` python package have pretty self-evident roles (*e.g.*, `flo.colors` provides convenience functions for color output).
 Some things though,

-**bin/workflow** This is the main script that is run on the command line.
-It calls routines from `workflow.commands`.
+**bin/flo** This is the main script that is run on the command line.
+It calls routines from `flo.commands`.

-**workflow.commands** The modules and functions in this sub-package provide high-level functionality of what workflow actually does.
-Each module has a `Command` class that inherits from `workflow.commands.base.BaseCommand` which specifies how that command should be run.
+**flo.commands** The modules and functions in this sub-package provide high-level functionality of what flo actually does.
+Each module has a `Command` class that inherits from `flo.commands.base.BaseCommand` which specifies how that command should be run.

-**workflow.parser** This module is the sole location that reads `workflow.yaml` configuration and instantiates `TaskGraph` instances.
+**flo.parser** This module is the sole location that reads `flo.yaml` configuration and instantiates `TaskGraph` instances.

-**workflow.tasks** This module contains most of the nuts and bolts of `Task` definitions and `TaskGraph` dependencies
+**flo.tasks** This module contains most of the nuts and bolts of `Task` definitions and `TaskGraph` dependencies

-**workflow.resources** Resources are things like files, directories, databases, etc that should be monitored by `workflow`.
+**flo.resources** Resources are things like files, directories, databases, etc that should be monitored by `flo`.
 This subpackage enables the functionality to check if resources are out of sync.